7UKECREAT0R/EnamelDesktop/README.md

 # EnamelDesktop
-Custom desktop overlay with fun animations and animated wallpapers.
-Still in very early development.
+Custom desktop with EPIC animations and ANIMATED wallpapers.
+Probably won't be finished because it wasn't intended to become a full thing.